jouergagner75/bb/README.md

 ---

 ## Instructions: Development environment setup
-In order to setup the exercise you need **Edge Service** and **Registry Service**, so you will only require the platform services.
+In order to setup the exercise you need **Edge Service** and **Registry Service**, so you will require the platform services.
+In order to test your service with the real widgets you also need **CXS**.

-### Step 1: Start your platform services
+### Step 1: Start your platform and CXS services

+	Note: 	If they are already running you can skip this step.

-1. Follow [this guide](https://bitbucket.org/backbase/cxs-wc2-setup) to start your platform services.
+1. Follow [this guide](https://bitbucket.org/backbase/cxs-wc2-setup) to start your platform and CXS services.

-1. Access [Blade console](http://localhost:8080) and check if services were successfully started.
+1. Access [Blade console](http://localhost:8080) and check if platform services were successfully started.

+1. Access [Blade console](http://localhost:9080) and check if CXS services were successfully started.

 ### Step 2: Cloning projects